No matter what it is in your life, it can all be trained and developed

-Why is it that many of us seem to have no problems at building our financial and social areas of our lives without any issues yet somehow seem to have a problem with building healthy relationships?
+Why is it that many of us seem to have no problems at building the financial and social areas of our lives without any issues yet somehow seem to have a problem with building healthy relationships?

 It’s always made me wonder since many of us seem to have the same common issues.
 It’s been said that the divorce rates for most married couples in the last 2 years have been close to 60% and that percentage isn’t due to decrease anytime soon.